 Many businesses involved with the manufacturing of goods often have what is known as intellectual property, which can sometimes be the company’s lifeblood.
 Without the secret knowledge of how to create a product or to perform a service, enterprises cannot hold a competitive advantage.
 Criminal enterprises, nation-states, and malicious users often target this valuable information in the hopes of becoming viable competition or beat a leading business in a field.

 What is Intellectual Property?

-Intellectual property (IP) is any secret information used regarding the creation of a product.
+Intellectual property (IP) is any secret information used regarding creating a product.
 This information could include blueprints or schematics for a part, formulas for synthesizing new materials, or supply chain connections for better lead times and pricing.
 However, intellectual property can cover more than just recipes and products.

 Intellectual property is “anything that is a creation of the mind” and includes literature, artistic works, and designs.
 However, just because intellectual property is a creation of the mind does not mean that any idea can be claimed or protected.

 Legal Forms of Intellectual Property

 As discussed in the previous section, intellectual property is any idea or creation of the mind.
 Still, one question that comes to mind is the different legal forms of intellectual property.
 In total, there are four legally recognized forms of intellectual property.

 - Patents: Patents are a recognized design and explanation of a new device or invention.
 Patents claim legitimacy and ownership of an idea.
-Patents protect the rights of production, where making a copy of a patented idea is to commit patent infringement, which we will discuss later.
+Patents protect production rights, where making a copy of a patented idea is to commit patent infringement, which we will discuss later.
 Businesses and organizations submit patents to claim and protect their rights to any invention, whether the design makes it to the market.
 If a patent is approved and proven legitimate, patent protections last for 20 years.